APISENSE/docs/en/1.11.0/guide/sdk/index.md

 The permissions needed at runtime are checked before usage on the official Stings, so if you don't check for permissions, your application will not crash because of a `SecurityException` but you crop will not have the expected behavior.

+## Use a service to gather data

+You can use an [Android Service](https://developer.android.com/reference/android/app/Service.html) to avoid collect interruption when your application is shut down.

+### Configure the service

+To use this feature, you will have to activate if in the SDK configuration:

+    apisense.useScriptExecutionService(true)

+Then your Application class should extend our _io.apisense.sdk.APSApplication_ class __or__ implement the dagger interface [HasDispatchingServiceInjector](https://google.github.io/dagger/api/2.10-rc4/dagger/android/HasDispatchingServiceInjector.html) as follow:

+    package io.apisense.sdk;

+    import android.app.Application;
+    import android.app.Service;
+    import dagger.android.HasDispatchingServiceInjector;
+    import io.apisense.sdk.APISENSE;

+    public class MyApplication extends Application implements HasDispatchingServiceInjector {
+        private APISENSE.Sdk sdk;

+        public APISENSE.Sdk getSdk() {
+            return sdk;
+        }

+        @Override
+        public void onCreate() {
+            super.onCreate();
+            sdk = new APISENSE(this)
+                .useSdkKey("mySdkKey")
+                .useScriptExecutionService(true)
+                .getSdk();
+        }

+        @Override
+        public dagger.android.DispatchingAndroidInjector<Service> serviceInjector() {
+            return sdk.serviceInjector();
+        }
+    }

+### Customize your service notification

+The service being run in foreground in order to not being [killed by Android O](https://developer.android.com/preview/features/background.html), we will display a notification for your application.

+You can customize the content of this notification by overriding the following resources:
+  - In _res/values/strings.xml_:
+     - **aps_execution_service_name**: Notification title
+     - **aps_execution_service_description**: Notification content
+  - In _res/drawable-{hdpi,mdpi,xhdpi,xxhdpi}{,-v9,-v11}_:
+    - **aps_service_notification.png**: Notification icon.

 </div>